-A restraint was placed on merged councils under the amalgamation proclamation which meant Council was restricted from considering rating calculations or recategorising until 30 June 2020.
-This date was then extended to 30-6-2021.
+As a restraint was placed on merged councils under the amalgamation proclamation which meant Council was restricted from considering rating calculations or recategorising until 30 June 2020, and this date was then extended to 30-6-2021.
 Consequently, the new rate structure will have the same categories but the sub-categories that related to each of the former councils have been restructured as per direction from the NSW Office of Local Government.
-In 2021-22, Council's overall Rate income is based on last year's rate income plus the mandatory rate peg of 2% set by OLG through IPART and catchup from not taking up the Rate Peg last year due to COVID-19.
-The rating structure in Table 1, next page, shows Edward River Council rates structure.
+In 2021-22, council's overall Rate income is based on last year's rate income plus the mandatory rate peg of 2% set by OLG through IPART and catchup from not taking up the Rate Peg last year due to COVID-19. and the rating structure in Table 1, below, shows Edward River Council Shire Council rates structure.

-During 2020-21, Council undertook a review and harmonisation of the rating structure for implementation in the 2021-22 financial year.
+During 2020-21, Council undertaken a review and harmonisation of the rating structure for implementation in the 2021-22 financial year.

-It should be noted ERC was also subject to a General Revaluation of all properties, which occurs every three years.
+It should be noted that ERC was also subject to a General Revaluation of all properties, which occurs every three years.
 This General Revaluation as issued was effective from 1-7-2020.